 Here we address the 5 top questions about propane equipment.

 My propane tank has been installed here for a very long time – shouldn’t it be paid for by now?

 Propane tanks may need to be recertified or replaced after their original test date expires.
 If the tank is in good condition, we can sometimes recertify them on location.

-Most often, they are rusted or in poor condition and need to be changed and there’s a fee for these services.
+They are often rusted or in poor condition and need to be changed, and there’s a fee for these services.
 When you own your tank, the cost to replace a regulator could exceed $250.
 Tank replacements can cost more than $700, depending on tank size.

-The gas company installing tanks is required to ensure a storage permit is approved by the fire department or the authority having jurisdiction.
+The gas company installing tanks must ensure a storage permit is approved by the fire department or the authority having jurisdiction.
 If new gas piping is needed, a permit may also be required from your town or city.